 Every Drop Counts

 More than 1 trillion gallons of water are wasted in U.S. homes each year from easy-to-fix leaks.
-That’s why OCWA is participating in Fix a Leak Week, March 18 through 24, 2013, and we encourage you to join us during
+That’s why OCWA encourages you to participate in Fix a Leak Week, every year, generally in the 3rd week of march.

 Sponsored by the U.S. Environmental Protection Agency’s (EPA’s) WaterSense® program, Fix a Leak Week is an opportunity to improve the water efficiency of your home by finding and fixing leaks.
 In the average home, household leaks waste more than 10,000 gallons of water each year.
 That’s the amount of water needed to wash 270 loads of laundry!